AntonSol919/linkspace/homepage/lns.md

 lk keypoint lns:{#:pub}:/request/com/YOUR_NAME > lnsreq.lkp
 ```

-keep the file lnskey safe.
+Keep the file lnskey safe.
 Email the lnsreq.lkp file to AntonSol919+lns at gmail.com
 I will accept /request/free untill some asshole decides to claim the dictionary.
-After which i'll probably make it a little more difficult.
+After which I'll probably make it a little more difficult.

-Get a pull request accepted and you can get a :dev name.
+Get a pull request accepted, and you can get a :dev name.

-First come first serve[^1].
+First come first served[^1].

-[^1]: You'll have to reply within a week once I send a follow up email.
+[^1]: You'll have to reply within a week once I send a follow-up email.
 This is done on a best effort basis no rights are given.